Jompda/WebR6Editor/README.md

 ~Developed by: Joni Rapo

 ## TODO:
+- A database as the backbone of the room system
+  (and the possible user system).
 - Organize the server.
 - Begin using JQuery.
 - Add comments and overall documentation to the code.